sibgit/sibgit.github.io/exercises_advanced_topics.md

       branch.

-2. **Share the signatures:** In turn, each pirate can now add their commit to the `devel` branch by:
+2. **Share the signatures:** In turn, each pirate can now add their commit to the `main` branch by:
-    * Pulling new changes on `devel` from the remote (the first person to add their commit does in principle not need to do this).
+    * Pulling new changes on `main` from the remote.
-    * Rebasing their personal branch on `devel`.
+    * Rebasing their personal branch on `main` (the first person to add their commit does in principle not need to do this).
-    * Merging their personal branch into `devel` - this should now be a **fast-forward** merge.
+    * Merging their personal branch into `main` - this should now be a **fast-forward** merge.
-    * Pushing their changes on `devel` back to the remote.
+    * Pushing their changes on `main` back to the remote.
-    * Inform other team members that they can now pull the changes on `devel` (so that everyone stays in sync).
+    * Inform other team members that they can now pull the changes on `main` (so that everyone stays in sync).

-3. When everyone has added their changes to `devel` (and everyone has pulled the changes), the `pirate_code.md` file in everyone's local `devel` branch should now contain the signatures of the entire crew.
+3. **When everyone has added their changes to `main`** (and everyone has pulled the changes), the `pirate_code.md` file in everyone's local `main` branch should now contain the signatures of the entire crew.
-   To verify that things were done properly, run the following in your shell:
+   To verify that things were done properly, run the following in your shell (while on the `main` branch):
     ```yaml
     ./verify_contract.sh
     ```